 Why is it important?

-The Canadian General Standards Board, with the Organic Sector, developed a national standard for organic production systems.
-The Canadian Organic Standard outlines the approved production processes and permitted substances for organic production and processing in Canada.
-These standards are referred to in the Organic Product Regulations 2009 (OPR 2009) and are available at the following link: http://www.tpsgc-pwgsc.gc.ca/ongc-cgsb/programme-program/normes-standards/internet/bio-org/principes-principles-eng.html
+The Canadian General Standards Board and the Organic sector have developed national standards for organic production systems, which are reviewed every five years.
+The Canadian Organic Standards outline the approved production processes and permitted substances for organic production and processing in Canada.
+These standards are incorporated by reference in the Safe Food for Canadians Regulations (SFCR) and are available at the following links:

 A national organic standard for organic agriculture in Canada provides a consistent framework for organic producers to use to assist with growing and marketing their products.
 Having clear and consistent methodologies reduces confusion and increases the national credibility of organic production systems.